theraSara/AI7102-Project/README.md

 ### Data Preparation

 A. Dataset
-This project uses the IEMOCAP dataset.
-You must download the raw audio and ground-truth transcripts separately.
+This project uses the **IEMOCAP** dataset.
+To use it, you must download the raw audio and ground-truth transcripts separately.
+You can obtain the dataset by registering on the official IEMOCAP page: <https://sail.usc.edu/iemocap/iemocap_release.htm> Additional information about IEMOCAP can be found here:<https://sail.usc.edu/iemocap/>.

 B. Feature Generation Pipeline
 The models expect pre-extracted, high-dimensional features (e.g., from Wav2Vec 2.0 and RoBERTa) and ASR confidence scores.
 The complete process is: